endless-sky/endless-sky-wiki/DevelopmentRoadmap.md

 - [ ] Make sure every class has introductory comments explaining what it is for.
 - [ ] Regularize passing of pointers vs. references.
+- [ ] More generic UI code to make it easier to alter the user interface.